Shaken Dynamics on the 3-D Cubic Lattice: Introduction

+The sub-configuration on one of the layers is the ``current'' configuration of the shaken dynamics whereas the sub-configuration on the other layer is the ``intermediate'' configuration reached through the first half step.
+In this view, the shaken dynamics can be seen as the evolution taking place on one of the layers of the associated alternate dynamics.
+The geometry of the induced bipartite graph where the alternate dynamics lives varies continuously with $q$.
+For instance, in the case of the shaken dynamics on $\mathbb{Z}^2$ with $J_{xy} = J$ for all pairs of nearest neighbors $\set*{x,y}$, the bipartite graph where the associated alternate dynamics evolves is a non homogeneous hexagonal lattice.
+For $q = J$ this graph becomes the homogeneous hexagonal lattice; in the limit $q \to \infty$ the hexagonal lattice ``collapses'' onto the square lattice whereas for $q = 0$ the hexagonal lattice becomes a collection of independent one dimensional lattices.

-In this work we introduce the shaken dynamics on the $3d$ cubic lattice with $J_{x,y} = J$ for all $\set*{x,y}$ that are nearest neighbors.
+In this work we study the shaken dynamics on the $3d$ cubic lattice with $J_{x,y} = J$ for all $\set*{x,y}$ that are nearest neighbors.
 We determine the stationary measure of the shaken dynamics and show that if the self interaction $q$ is sufficiently large, then this equilibrium measure tends to the Gibbs measure in total variation distance.

-Furthermore, in the case of null external magnetic field, we show that the associated alternate dynamics takes place on a suitable tetrahedral lattice that becomes homogeneous if $J = q$, becomes the cubic lattice in the limit $q\to\infty$ and reduces to a collection of independent $2d$ hexagonal lattices if $q=0$.
+We argue that the associated alternate dynamics takes place on a suitable tetrahedral lattice that becomes homogeneous if $J = q$, becomes the cubic lattice in the limit $q\to\infty$ and reduces to a collection of independent $2d$ hexagonal lattices if $q=0$.

-Exploiting the connection with this alternate dynamics we determine two curves in the $J-q$ plane such that above the ``upper curve'' the system is in a ordered phase (low temperature regime), whereas below the ``lower curve'' the system is in a disordered phase (high temperature regime).
+It is reasonable to assume that, in the case of null external magnetic field, there is a critical curve $J_c(q)$ in the $J-q$ plane which separates the ordered phase from the disordered one.
+To gain some information on $J_c(q)$, we determine two curves in the $J-q$ plane such that above the ``upper curve'' the system is in an ordered phase (low temperature regime), whereas below the ``lower curve'' the system is in a disordered phase (high temperature regime).
+The critical curve must lie in the region delimited by these two curves.